When we speak to clients some of the initial questions we ask are...

 - Be prepared.
 Have checkout systems for all outgoing orders and backup paper products in the delivery vehicles.

-- Gather catering menus from competitors in your area.
-Spend some time online and investigate other corporate drop-off catering menus from around the country.
+1. Gather catering menus from competitors in your area.
+Spend some time online investigating other corporate drop-off catering menus from around the country.
 Do an image search on Google for visual ideas and concepts.